Judiciary of Kenya: High Court

 The High Court of Kenya is established under Article 165 of the constitution of Kenya.
 It has supervisory jurisdiction over all other subordinate courts and any other persons, body or authority exercising a judicial or quasi-judicial function.
 The judges responsible elect one of them to act as the topmost principal judge in the court system.
 It has unlimited original jurisdiction and carries out supervisory roles.

 Employment & Labour Relations Court (formerly the Industrial Court)

-Established under Article 162(2)(a) of the Constitution of Kenya 2010 as well as The Employment & Labour Relations Act of 2011 - An Act of Parliament to establish the Employment and Labour Relations Court to hear and determine disputes relating to employment and labour relations and for connected purposes.
-Any disputes relating to employments is preliminarily held at this court, and any further proceedings are taken to the High Court if the case is not determined to conscience of the complainant.
+The Employment and Labour relations court is established under Article 162(2)(a) of the Constitution of Kenya 2010.
+It is also established under The Employment & Labour Relations Act of 2011 to hear and determine disputes relating to employment and labour relations and for connected purposes.

+The Employment and Labour Court has both appellate and original jurisdiction to hear disputes between different parties regarding labour.